FilipeMCruz/deus.ai-code-challenge/tests/README.md

 The tool used was [k6](https://k6.io/), the script present in [here](k6/script.js) helps to test the solution under various basic load scenarios.

+These tests could, after careful considerations, run in the CI pipeline and profile the application in terms of performance, helping us detect future performance regressions.

 ## Running

 To run the test one needs to install k6.